odoe/workshops/2018-berlin-js-workshop/presentation.md

 - Logic of the widget separated from the representation
 - View implementations made in dijit/Accessor
 - Views' source code available in the [SDK](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Zoom.html)
-- View's can be rewritten in [any framework](demos/widgets/framework/index.html)
+- View's can be rewritten in any framework
-- ViewModels can be combined to create [Frankenwidgets](demos/widgets/frankenwidget/index.html)

 ---